felipesanches/AnotherWorld_VMTools/README.md

 ### AWVM_assembler.py
 - Assembles a source tree into bytecode binaries (with embedded data).
-- It must generate binary output absolutely identical to the inputs of AWVM_trace.py
+- We expect perfect round-tripping of a source tree, meaning that `AWVM_trace.py` should generate binary outputs absolutely identical to the inputs of `AWVM_trace.py`.

 ### build_and_run.sh
 - Helper shell script that builds an assembly source tree, copies the generated ROM files to the MAME rompath and executes the emulator.